-Outcome Development Area Actions Update most appropriate support for young people involved in substance and alcohol misuse.
-The EO is linked to the work of the Inverclyde Alcohol and Drugs Partnership (ADP) and is supporting the development work within this priority.
-2.3 We need to increase participation of children, young people and parents/carers in coproduction design, redesign and evaluation of these supports and services.
-This would include incorporating their lived experience into Develop a sustainable young person advocacy service that focuses on children and young people being at the heart of the development and design of mental health and wellbeing services.
+community approach to understanding mental health, wellbeing and the impact of trauma is essential.
+Outcome Development Area Actions Update Staff from Community Learning and Development are collating and developing resources in this area with specific reference to exam stress.
+A multi-disciplinary working party, led by a member of staff from the Education Officer (EO) team, has now completed the Health & Wellbeing Strategy and this is now at the point of implementation.
+2.3 We need to increase participation of children, young people and parents/carers in co- production design, redesign and evaluation of these supports and services.
+This would include incorporating Develop a sustainable young person advocacy service that focuses on children and young people being at the heart of the development and design of mental health and wellbeing services.
 This area is being taken forward as part of the Nothing About Me Without Me priority from the CYPCMH agenda.
 The RA is currently working with services and service users to support systemic user led change.
-The work is taking place initially with pupils from St Stephen's HS and Port Glasgow HS.
-The plan is to move this across all high schools and work in the primary sector too evolving change in the system through feedback along the way. design.
+The work is taking place across most secondary schools in Inverclyde.
+Feedback has already been used to develop service delivery e.g. around the out of hours service.
+The work in this area is ongoing. their lived experience into design.
 Establish a learning network that allows the voice of children, young people to be heard and actioned.
 The RA has been working with the Children's Rights and Information Officer to develop the network and to use the outcomes from it to shape services.
-2.4 The children service workforce in Inverclyde is invested in and is supported to continue to care Undertake a training need analysis to understand the training needs of the children's service workforce in relation to promoting good mental health and responding to trauma at every level.
-Inverclyde Educational Psychology Service has been central to the development of the Coping With Adversity (CWA) model.
-This was developed alongside partners from Lomond View Academy and Kibble School as part of the Scottish Attainment Challenge.
-This model is based on the Three Pillars of Trauma - Safety, Connections and Self-Regulation.
-It aims to provide staff with a background understanding of
+2.4 The children service workforce in Inverclyde is Undertake a training need analysis to understand the training needs of the children's service workforce in relation Inverclyde Educational Psychology Service has been central to the development of the Coping With Adversity (CWA) model.
+This was developed alongside partners from Lomond View Academy and Kibble School as part of the Scottish Attainment